loader image

 Prioritizing Tests

-Prioritizing the most critical test scenarios first ensures that the most important features of the app are tested thoroughly.
+By prioritizing the most critical test scenarios first, testers ensure thorough testing of the most important features of the app.
 This will help you identify and resolve issues earlier in the development cycle.

 Testing on Real Devices